 Research Third-Party Services

-There are many third-party chat services for iOS and Android which will take a very short interval of time to implement.
+There are many third-party chat services for iOS and Android that will take a very short interval of time to implement.
 Dedicate time to do some research to reveal the third-party services that will be of value to the app.

 Use Metrics to Drive Your Roadmap